michaelfeil/fl-in-healtcare-viz/colab-viz-fedavg-vs-gd.md

     </a>
 </figure>

-Reading the Blog from Maruan Al-Shedivat, the Author of FedPA was very valuable for me, and also a decision to create this Notebook Blog, instead of "just a copy" of the original.
-I can warmly recommend you to read and work through the [Blog](https://blog.ml.cmu.edu/2021/02/19/an-inferential-perspective-on-federated-learning/) and [Code](https://github.com/alshedivat/fedpa).
+Reading the Blog from Maruan Al-Shedivat, the Author of FedPA was very valuable for me, and also a decision to create this Notebook Blog, instead of a blog which might be similar the authors' original.
+I can warmly recommend you to read and work through both, the [Blog](https://blog.ml.cmu.edu/2021/02/19/an-inferential-perspective-on-federated-learning/) and the [Code](https://github.com/alshedivat/fedpa).

 #  **Part 5**: Summary <a class="anchor" id="ref5"></a>